-The two years of the Sixth Form each have about 125 pupils of whom the vast majority has been in the school since entry at 11+.
+The two years of the Sixth Form each have about 125 pupils of whom the vast majority have been in the school since entry at 11+.
 However, we welcome applications for admission from boys from other schools in and around Birmingham.
 On average, between six and ten boys join the school in the Sixth Form each year.

-For 16+ entry in September 2013 candidates should have been born between 1 September 1996 and 31 August 1997
+For 16+ entry in September 2017 candidates should have been born between 1 September 2000 and 31 August 2001.

 The entry procedure at 16+ consists of interviews, predicted GCSE results and a Headteacher's report.

-Please note that applications for 16+ arriving after the closing date will still be considered up until the beginning of September 2013, but candidates should be aware that places may no longer be available and any financial assistance will already have been allocated.
+Please note that applications for 16+ arriving after the closing date will still be considered up until the beginning of September 2017, but candidates should be aware that places may no longer be available and any financial assistance will already have been allocated.